ayakayorihiro/cs6120-project/blog-post/index.md

 # Implementation

 ## Overview
-Here we will skate over the parts that are standard.
+Here we skate over the parts that are standard.
 We discuss more interesting issues in dedicated subsections.

 Our plan is fairly standard:
 1. Parse `AWK` into `OCaml`.